In The Social Animal, author Elliot Aronson provides an overview of social psychology.

 Individuals have many social roles in life which will lead them to behave in different ways depending on which roles they have.

-Cognitive dissonance is so crucial and with so many deep ramifications that you should devote some time to make sure you understand it.
+Cognitive dissonance (Festinger, 1957) is so important, and with so many deep ramifications that you should devote some time to make sure you understand it.

 Elliot Aronson defines cognitive dissonance as: